ionic-enterprise/ionic-training-decks/src/assets/data/markdown/cordova-to-capacitor/capacitor.md

-# Phase 1: Install and Cofigure Capacitor
+# Phase 1: Install and Configure Capacitor

-Installing and cnfiguring Capacitor is a multi-step process, but each step is very small.
+Installing and configuring Capacitor is a multi-step process, but each step is very small.
 The full set of steps looks like this:

 ```bash
 # Step 1